 Once you celebrate your twins’ first birthday, you can breathe a sigh of relief.
 You made it.
 You did it.
-You survived.
+You survived the first year with twins.

-Looking back at my twin daughters’ first year, I’m amazed at how quickly the time has gone.
+Looking back at my twin daughters’ first year, I’m amazed at how quickly the time went.

-The first year is an evolution, not just for the twins, but for you as a dad.
+The first year with twins is an evolution, not just for the twins, but for you as a dad.

 From Shock to Normal

-When we go out as a family or travel, people stop and stare at our twins in the double stroller.
+When we’d go out as a family or travel, people would stop and stare at our twins in the double stroller.
 I’m so used to having my girls with me that I’m surprised that they draw so much attention.
 (Well, they are cute, after all…)

 From Identical to Unique